 What Option to Choose?

 Whether to opt for dividend or growth funds it depends on the investor time horizon, the risk preference and the kind of return that he is looking for.
 Those investors who are looking to create wealth for a longer term horizon should invest their proceeds in growth to stay invested and enjoy longer returns.
-Undergrowth investment you will not receive any immediate return or any kind of payment in kind or interest, but your investment will multiply over the years whereas on the other hand dividend investment is for those kinds of investor who are looking for a fixed and a steady cash flow over the years.
+Undergrowth investment you will not receive any immediate return or any kind of payment in kind or interest, but your investment will multiply over the years whereas on the other hand dividend investment is for those kinds of investor who are looking for fixed and steady cash flow over the years.